nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Add Client/Product Feature

-The add feature allows the users to add a new `Client` or `Product` with details into the application.
+The add feature adds a new `Client` or `Product` with details into the application.
 The commands are composed of a keyword `add` followed by `-c` for adding clients and `-p` for adding products.

-The user inputs the command through `MainWindow` of the UI component, which will pass the input string to `LogicManager`.
+Input the command through `MainWindow` of the UI component, which will pass the input string to `LogicManager`.
 In `LogicManager`, the `parseCommand` method in `AddressBookParser` will be called, depending on the command word, the arguments will be used in `AddClientCommandParser` or `AddProductCommandParser` class for parsing.
 The `parse` method will return the result as a `Command`, which will be executed in `LogicManager`.
 After the